The Bankrate promise

 As you can see, you can quickly go above where a company’s 401(k) plan usually tops out.

-Who it may be best for: One-person businesses or those with one person and a spouse.
-May work well for those with a side gig (see below) as well as those earning a lot of money.
+Who it may be best for: This plan works only for one-person businesses or those with one person and a spouse.
+It may work well for those with a side gig (see below) as well as those earning a lot of money.

 A SEP IRA allows the self-employed to create a retirement plan for themselves as well as employees.
-This kind of plan offers a tax-deferred way to save – with the rules of a traditional IRA – but supercharges it, with a $61,000 maximum annual contribution limit in 2022.
-And using a SEP IRA won’t preclude you from using a traditional or Roth IRA (which you really should do).
+This kind of plan offers a tax-deferred or tax-free way to save – on either a pre-tax or after-tax (Roth) basis – but supercharges it, with a $66,000 maximum annual contribution limit in 2023.
+And using a SEP IRA won’t preclude you from using a traditional IRA or Roth IRA (which you really should do).

 A SEP IRA allows the business to make employer contributions to employees, including the self-employed person.
 The business can contribute the lesser of 25 percent of its profits or the annual maximum.
 It’s a widely available plan, with many brokers offering access.
-However, there is no Roth option and all employees must receive the same percentage contribution.
+However, all employees must receive the same percentage contribution.

 Who it may be best for: Better for the high-earning self-employed, especially those in one-person outfits.